 Hosting your podcast with Transistor is not a bad idea.
 For $19 per month, you can host unlimited podcast shows with unlimited episodes.
 If you have many podcasts, but not too many listeners per show, it’s a great plan.
 Transistor charges more if your podcast(s) reaches 15,000 or more per month – you’ll have to pay $49 for 75,000 downloads across all your podcasts, and $99 a month if you surpass 200,000 downloads a month.

 Every podcast you create comes with a basic Transistor podcast website at no additional cost.

 In this article, we’ll review the process of creating a podcast website with Transistor and Podcastpage.io – the podcast website builder.

 The podcast website that comes with your Transistor plan is pretty simple.
 The layout is the same for every site – you have the same navigation bar (home and about on the left of the logo, episodes and subscribe on the right).
 You can play a bit with the colors and text, but you can’t add many other pages or blog posts.

-If you want to get more from your website, and create a complete podcast site, you can easily build one with Podcastpage for your Transistor.fm podcast.
-Creating a website for a Transistor podcast is super simple on Podcastpage, you simply add your podcast feed, select a template and voila – the site is ready!
+If you want to get more from your website, have unlimited design and layout capabilities, import reviews to your site, or add a guest intake form and connect guest, hosts and other participants to your pages, you can easily build it all with Podcastpage for your Transistor hosted podcast.
+Creating a website for Transistor.fm podcasts is super simple on Podcastpage, you just have to add your podcast feed, select a template and voila – the site is ready!